FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/explanation-H5MD-NOMAD.md

 ### The molecular dynamics workflow

 The `workflow` group contains the parameters for any type of workflow.
 Here we describe the specific case of the well-defined `molecular_dynamics` workflow.
-Custom workflows are described in detail [HERE](../overview.md).
+Custom workflows are described in detail in [Workflows in NOMAD](../overview.md).

 <a id="md_workflow_template_anchor"></a>